-First, Uniformity only applies conditional on an appropriate chance hypothesis $\langle ch = f \rangle$.
+First, Uniformity only applies conditional on an appropriate chance hypothesis $\langle ch = f \rangle$ .
 I'll say more about this limitation in §6.
+It is a limitation, but it also points to a key strength: Uniformity emerges from a unifying story about objective chance.

 Second, Uniformity makes sense even when some worlds compatible with E include infinitely many observer-moments, whereas there is no entirely reasonable way to randomly sample from an infinite set.
-16
+This is the effect of conditionalizing on $\langle I \text{ am } G \text{ or } G' \rangle$ : it narrows consideration to at most two centers in each world.